-In this article, we'll present the fifth session from our On-boarding series that will walk you through the following stages:
+In this article, we'll present the fifth session from our Onboarding series.
+It will walk you through the following stages:

 - What data we track — the information we collect for each of the assets and how you can access it.

 - Reports overview on Omnisend — different reports presented in Omnisend and what information they provide.

 - Next steps — how reports can help you improve your marketing strategies and gain more sales.

 You can start from the video recording or look through the instructions provided below.